Fuzzyzilla/fuzzpaint/readme.md

 Graphics accelerated vector-based paint program for people who like compositing software :3

-In heavy development, many features are in-progress.
-But you can doodle to your heart's content!
+In heavy development, many features are in-progress and semver is ignored.
+But, you can doodle to your heart's content!

 ## Building
 Requires the [most recent Rust nightly toolchain](https://www.rust-lang.org/tools/install).
 Clone this repo and execute `cargo run --release` from within the root directory of this repo!